gofiber/fiber/docs/api/ctx.md

 In certain scenarios, it can be useful to have an alternative approach to handle different types of parameters, not just strings.
 This can be achieved using a generic Query function known as `Params[V GenericType](c Ctx, key string, defaultValue ...V) V`.
-This function is capable of parsing a query string and returning a value of a type that is assumed and specified by `V GenericType`.
+This function is capable of parsing a parameter string and returning a value of a type that is assumed and specified by `V GenericType`.

 ```go title="Signature"
 func Params[v GenericType](c Ctx, key string, default value ...V) V